 Glossary

-Disclaimer: These terms are ones used in Taiwan, and may be different from Mainland China/HK/Singapore.
+Disclaimer: These terms are used in Taiwan.
+Different ones will be used in Mainland China/HK/Singapore.

 Feel free to contribute your own terms in the comments below and we will update our list and credit you.